mobizt/Firebase-ESP8266/README.md

 //7.
 Optional, set number of error resumable queues Firebase.setMaxErrorQueue(firebaseData, 30);

 //8.
 Optional, use classic HTTP GET and POST requests.
+//This option allows get and delete functions (PUT and DELETE HTTP requests) works for
+//device connected behind the Firewall that allows only GET and POST requests.
 Firebase.enableClassicRequest(firebaseData, true);

 //9.
 Optional, set the size of BearSSL WiFi to receive and transmit buffers